KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/IOs/Integration_Point_Expression_IO.md

 * ```Matrix```

 ### Shape of resulting expressions
-The resulting expressions computed by ```IntegrationPointExpressionIO``` will have two additional dimensionalities apart from the dimensionality of the entity data type.
-The first dimension will illustrate number of entities in the expression.
-Second dimension will be number of gauss points computed in each entitiy.
-Rest of the dimensions will be representing the dimensionality of the entity data.
+The resulting expressions computed by ```IntegrationPointExpressionIO``` will have two additional dimensions on top of the data type's dimensions.
+The first one indicates the number of entities in the expression, while the second dimension is the number of gauss points computed in each entitiy.
+The rest of the dimensions are carried over from the integration point quantity.

 ## Reading and writing integration point data
 Following code snippet shows how to read and write integration point data.